Swivel Labs Grace Architecture

 "Grace Architecture" was named by an AI agent during a conversation about routing tables, Theo Von, and a town in Louisiana.
 We searched for the term in AI literature.
 The only prior result was a forced acronym for a containment cage.
 The name came from the thing it describes — not from a whiteboard session.

-03 — THE GOVERNANCE
+03 — The Governance

 Ratified without coercion

-04 — THE SEPARATION
+04 — The Separation

 Known without being told